wavefrontHQ/docs/pages/doc/query_language_performance.md

 ## Use Stats and Suggestions

 In the query editor, you can show query stats for the whole chart or stats and suggestions for each query.
 We collect the following statistics for the chart and for each query:
-- Points Scanned: Raw metric points.
+- **Points Scanned**: Number of data points that were queried to show the chart on the screen.
+You can affect this number by including the time window in the query or by changing the time window interactively.
-- Duration: Time between query start and return of result.
+- **Duration**: Time between query start and return of result.
-- Cardinality: Number of unique time series.
+- **Cardinality**: Number of unique time series.
 A unique time series has unique metric name, source name and point tags (key and value).
 For example, you might receive `networks_bytes_received` from multiple sources and with multiple point tags (e.g. `availability_zone`).
 You can lower cardinality for each query (and the chart) by filtering, for example, limiting the query to certain sources, certain availability zones, etc.

 ### Chart Performance Stats